Evance262/JS_Rocket_code/README.md

                 Space shuttle you want to launce (any name!)
         4. Then hit ok

-There you have you shuttle offground :grinning:
+There, you have you shuttle offground :grinning:

 **Version**